practicaldsc/practicaldsc.github.io/guides/machine-learning/mle.md

 You may be wondering, and rightfully so:

-> Suraj, why did you randomly bring out the $$\log$$ function – isn't this explanation already long and mathematical enough?
+> Why did you randomly bring out the $$\log$$ function – isn't this explanation already long and mathematical enough?

 It turns out that maximizing $$\log L(\theta)$$ is **way** easier than maximizing $$L(\theta)$$!
 Here, let's work through it.
 First, let's simplify $$\log L(\theta)$$.
 Note that we could use any base on our logarithm, but the calculations are simplest if we use the natural logarithm (which we'll just denote with $$\log$$).